The Cost of PRP Therapy in Australia: Understanding Your Investment in Healing

 Does Medicare or Private Health Insurance Cover PRP?

-In most cases, PRP injections are not covered by Medicare in Australia, as it is considered a relatively new treatment in regenerative medicine Australia.
-Some private health insurance providers may reimburse part of the cost under extras policies, particularly if the treatment is administered by a registered provider and is part of a broader orthopaedic rehabilitation plan.
+In most cases, PRP injections are not covered by Medicare in Australia.
+It is still considered a relatively new treatment in regenerative medicine.
+Some private health insurance providers may reimburse part of the cost under extras policies.
+This is more likely if a registered provider administers the treatment as part of a broader orthopaedic rehabilitation plan.
 You may also be able to claim part of the consultation fees or physiotherapy if included.

-Before booking, it’s wise to check with your insurance provider regarding rebate eligibility and ask your PRP clinic for a treatment itemised invoice if needed.
+Before booking, check with your insurance provider about rebate eligibility.
+You can also ask your PRP clinic for an itemised invoice if needed.

 What Are You Paying for With PRP?